Rogendo/Rogendo/README.md

 - 🔭 I’m a Computer Science student **@Kabarak University**

-- 🌱 I’m currently working on <a href="https://github.com/Rogendo/DataCanvas">DataCanvas a Data marketplace.</a>
+- 🌱 I’m currently working on <a href="https://github.com/Rogendo/DataCanvas">DataCanvas</a>  A Data marketplace.

 - 👨‍💻 All of my projects are available at  https://github.com/Rogendo/
 - Website https://rogendo.github.io/Rogendo/